Blue Room Archives

-Blue Room Archives is the sixth studio album released from the American rock band Tantric.
-The album was released on September 30, 2014, via Pavement Entertainment.
+Blue Room Archives is the sixth studio album by American rock band Tantric.
+It was released on September 30, 2014, via Pavement Records.

 Background

-The band announced on their official Facebook page on August 1, 2014 that they would be releasing a new studio album of previously unreleased material throughout the band's career including newly recorded acoustic versions of their early hits "Breakdown" and "Mourning" along with two new remixes of their later hits "Mind Control" and "Fall to the Ground".
+The band announced on their official Facebook page on August 1, 2014, that they would be releasing a new studio album of previously unreleased material throughout the band's career including newly recorded acoustic versions of their early hits "Breakdown" and "Mourning" along with two new remixes of their later hits "Mind Control" and "Fall to the Ground".

-On August 28, 2014 the band announced the title of the album came from the band's personal home studio that they named "The Blue Room" where much of the production work and song writing has been done throughout the band's career.
+On August 28, 2014, Ferreira revealed in an interview with Music Junkie Press the title of the album originated from the name of his personal home studio that he named the "Blue Room" which was where much of the album's production work and song writing has been done at various different times throughout his career.

-Lead vocalist and front man Hugo Ferreira commented on the album saying: "This isn't so much a premeditated album, but a collection of music I have done that I always loved extremely but never found a place for.
+Lead singer Hugo Ferreira commented on the album saying: "This isn't so much a premeditated album, but a collection of music I have done that I always loved extremely but never found a place for.
 It's songs in their purest form, no flashy production or elaborate theme.
 Imagine it as a mix tape of songs I wrote or co-wrote that stand alone uniquely.
 A inside view of the other side of a tantric state of mind."